 Do you have an eBay business?
-Do you want to know the best accounting software for your needs?
+Do you want to know which accounting software is best for your needs?
 If so, read on!
-This post will be discussing which accounting software is the best for your business.
-We'll go in depth about what each option is and how much they cost, as well as how eBay sellers can benefit from using them.
+Having the best eBay accounting software is crucial for your business.
+We'll discuss each accounting software in depth, showing you how much they cost and how eBay sellers can benefit from using them.

 First up, we'll talk about how you can start off using basic spreadsheets.

 We are not Tax Advisors and so our advice and suggestions on the application of tax rules cannot be construed as tax advice.
 We highly recommend that users seek advice from qualified accountants for their tax compliance.

 This is a great place to start for eBay sellers who are just getting started or who want a completely free option for their bookkeeping.
 We have put together a Free eBay Seller Accounting Spreadsheet, which will help you as a new eBay seller to keep track of your sales, refunds and fees.
 You can use it to determine your profit too.

 Of course, the spreadsheet doesn't pull the data from eBay automatically like some of the software options we'll discuss later.
 If you are happy to manually download the required reports from eBay and input the data yourself, then it could be a good option.